Lionheart (Marvel Comics): New Excalibur

-Going under the codename of Lionheart, Kelsey seeks revenge and blames Captain Britain for what happened to her; for not warning her of the consequences of choosing the Sword of Might and for losing her children.
+Going under the codename of Lionheart, Leigh seeks revenge and blames Captain Britain for what happened to her; for not warning her of the consequences of choosing the Sword of Might and for losing her children.
+After a fight between Albion and Captain Britain, Lionheart and Albion flee.

-Though unknown how it occurred, Lionheart was manipulated by Albion, a supervillain who also dislikes Captain Britain.
-Lionheart, though struggling to fight her conscience, would have killed Courtney Ross, the woman who shares his heart and must thus share his fate, if not for the arrival of Juggernaut and Nocturne.
-After a fight between Albion and Captain Britain, Lionheart and Albion fled.

 Albion returns with an army of Shadow Captains and Lionheart at his side.
 Using a mystical device, he neutralises all forms of modern technology, plunging Britain into a pre-industrial state.
-The effect is catastrophic.
-They join forces with Shadow-X and soon after Sage joins Albion's ranks undercover as Diana Fox — code-named Britannia — Kelsey sees the error of her ways.
-She joins forces with Excalibur and helps defeat Albion and his Shadow Captains, restoring Britain to its former state.
-In acknowledgment of her help against Albion, the Government gives her a second chance working with them.
+Soon after Sage joins Albion's ranks undercover, Lionheart sees the error of her ways.
+She joins forces with Excalibur and helps defeat Albion, restoring Britain.
+In acknowledgment of her help against Albion, the government of the United Kingdom gives Lionheart a second chance working with them.
 Braddock suggests that it is time to set things right with her family and she is reunited with her children and mother.
-Pete Wisdom tells them that her disappearance was due to working for the Crown, working on a secret mission in the months since her "death".